apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 Added support for using Jolokia 2.x with `camel-jbang`.

+Upgraded to Hawtio 3.x when running `camel hawtio`.

 ## Kamelets

 When using Kamelets then the _route snippets_ do not use any error handler.
 This means that when calling a Kamelet